zriyansh/signoz.io/docs/userguide/alerts-management.md

 ![image](https://user-images.githubusercontent.com/10277894/179944648-a9f3b558-2687-4132-a6ce-bc5d69f59368.png)

 #### Test the pagerduty channel
 1. Let's create a simple alert rule that monitors average CPU performance for each host.
-Go to `SigNoz alerts` page and click `New Alert` button.
+Go to **Alerts** page in **your SigNoz app** and click `New Alert` button.
 When the new alert page opens, edit metric query as shown below.
 Feel free to choose any other metric, the idea is to pick a metric with sufficient data to raise an alert.

    ![image](https://user-images.githubusercontent.com/10277894/179949345-f242f0da-2afb-4041-ab72-3390d645dd77.png)

-2. We will now review the graph to identify a threshold that will definitely cause an alert.
+2. We will now **review the graph** to identify a threshold that will definitely cause an alert.
 Here, anything below 0.2 looks like a good condition for threshold.

    ![image](https://user-images.githubusercontent.com/10277894/179949471-5de3458d-7b43-4f60-8004-902d06909f22.png)

-3. Let's set threshold to 0.12 to be sure that alert will be raised in next few minutes.
+3. Let's **set threshold to 0.12** to be sure that alert will be raised in next few minutes.

    ![image](https://user-images.githubusercontent.com/10277894/179949589-17cab9a8-640d-422a-a22a-f4e5ebd6f5c7.png)

-4. Save the alert rule.
+4. **Save the alert** rule.
 Feel free to edit severity and labels as necessary.

-5. Go to your pagerduty alerts page (`Pagerduty Home >> Incident >> Alerts`) and wait for a few minutes.
-If all goes well, you will see an incident.
+5. Go to your **pagerduty alerts page** (`Pagerduty Home >> Incident >> Alerts`) and wait for a few minutes.
+If all goes well, you will **see an incident**.
 You may have to refresh the page few times to see the alert.

    ![image](https://user-images.githubusercontent.com/10277894/179950962-c1aa1a5a-697b-4c1b-a8b2-ae366858b351.png)